mediafly/extensions-documentation/interactives.md

 	* Because resourceUrl (currently) only exists on the web Viewer, you will need to separate your approach of laying in images between our web Viewer and our mobile platforms.
 	* If you need to ask Mediafly's servers to resize images, you will need to use mflyCommands.embed to do so, as resourceUrl returns the image as-is.

-## My Items
+## Constants

-An interactive can retrieve the contents of the 'My Items' folder like any other folder.
-However, in order to do so, the following must be taken into consideration:

-- My Items require that a user be logged in
-- My Items are empty until content is put into a user's My Items folder
-- The Id for My Items is always the same for an environment.
-You can determine the Id by querying the root folder.
+The following constants can be used across customer environments or within an environment:

+* ```__root__```: This is the ID of the top-level folder.
+It is consistent across all environments and all device platforms.
+* ```[environment ID]productmyitems```: This is the ID of the "My Items" folder.
+"My Items" is a folder that, when enabled, gives users a personal space to upload and manage their own content within the customer environment.
+In this case, ```[environment ID]``` is a unique 32-character string that is specific to that environment.
+Please contact Mediafly to obtain the string for your customers; or, simply use Get Folder on the ```__root__``` and look for My Items as the last folder in the response.
+In order to access My Items, the user must be logged in.